rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 installed or built from source.

-To make UAA use a particular config file, such as those provided in the demo directory, export the `CLOUD_FOUNDRY_CONFIG_PATH` environment variable.
+To make UAA use a particular config file, such as those provided in the demo directory, export the `CLOUDFOUNDRY_CONFIG_PATH` environment variable.
 For example, to use symmetric keys, see the UAA config files under the `demo/symmetric_keys` directory.

 `demo/symmetric_keys/rabbit.config` contains a RabbitMQ configuration file that